k-fish/ember-inline-component-strings/README.md

-# ember-contextual-component-strings
+# ember-inline-component-strings

 This README outlines the details of collaborating on this Ember addon.

 ## Installation

 * `git clone <repository-url>` this repository
-* `cd ember-contextual-component-strings`
+* `cd ember-inline-component-strings`
 * `npm install`

 ## Running